alexanderknysh/montecarlo/README.md

 [**random.h**](https://github.com/alexanderknysh/hpc-final-project/blob/master/random.h)

 In the header file you can find not only familiar `mprintf()` and `MHERE` structures but also the function to be analized and domain parameters.
 Parameter's type is `double` but `extern const double` could be a good programming practice too.
-Capitalization in variable names is forced due to reserved `y0()` and `y1()` functions of *math.h*.
+Capitalization in variable names is compelled due to reserved `y0()` and `y1()` functions of *math.h* library.
 ```c
 #ifndef MPI_DEBUG_H
 #define MPI_DEBUG_H